-Politics Oct 08 Lawsuit against Trump’s Washington National Guard deployment exposes country’s deep partisan divide By Gary Fields, Associated Press
+Politics Oct 08 Lawsuit against Trump's Washington National Guard deployment exposes country's deep partisan divide The case highlights deep divisions over Trump's use of military forces in cities.
+States that could face their own deployments are closely watching the case.
+Legal experts differ over how they think the case will play out.
+By Gary Fields, Associated Press

 Politics Jun 20 A judge's ruling will decide whether Purdue Pharma's $7 billion opioid settlement plan could be put to votes State governments across the country have already signed on to the deal.
 If a judge approves, it would go to votes of other groups, including local governments and individual victims.
 By Geoff Mulvihill, Associated Press

-Politics May 22 Families of Uvalde school shooting victims are suing Texas state police over botched response The families of 19 of the victims in the Uvalde elementary school shooting in Texas have announced a lawsuit against nearly 100 state police officers who were part of the botched law enforcement response.
-By Acacia Coronado, Jim Vertuno, Associated Press
+May 22 Families of Uvalde school shooting victims are suing Texas state police over botched response By Acacia Coronado, Jim Vertuno, Associated Press The families of 19 of the victims in the Uvalde elementary school shooting in Texas have announced a lawsuit against nearly 100 state police officers who were part of the botched law enforcement response.
+Continue reading

 Mar 07 Trump is ordered to pay legal fees after failed lawsuit over the Steele dossier By Brian Melley, Associated Press Former U.S. President Donald Trump has been ordered to pay legal fees to a company founded by a former British spy that he sued for making what he claimed were false claims that harmed his reputation.
 Continue reading